How to Build a Fintech Product: Step-by-Step Guide

 • Consider blockchain for cybersecurity

-A lot of enterprises today are starting to incorporate blockchain technology for data security.
+Organizations embrace blockchain for protection; to go further, create your own blockchain with custom rules, auditability, and access models.
 One way to implement blockchain in your fintech product is to use decentralized storage solutions.
 They allow you to keep all your data in the blockchain and give access to third parties.
 In this way, hackers cannot access entire repositories of your data in one place.

 • Make private messaging secure